Israfil Ashurly: Volcanic Seven Summits

+14x8000 meters Himalayas and Karakoram expeditions

-Himalayas & Karakoram expeditions
+List of all Himalayas and Karakoram expeditions

 In 2003, he reached Lapchi mountain (6,017) with Russian alpinist Vladimir Shatayev.
 In 2007, Ashurly reached Everest with Sergey Kofanov.
 In 2011, he reached Kangchenjunga with Russian alpinists Aleksey Bolotov and Nikolay Totmyanin.

 2013 Nanga Parbat expedition.
 Expedition was interrupted by terrorist attack on base camp.

 2014 Shishabangma expedition.
 Climbed till 6800m and moved down due to pulmonary edema.